-In the case of Mr. Zandee, a "Change of Control" means: (i) the acceptance of any offer for all or any of the Common Shares by the holders of Common Shares of 50% of more of the issued and outstanding Common Shares, provided that no Change of Control shall be deemed to have occurred if upon completion of any such transaction, individuals who were members of the Board of Directors immediately prior to the effective date of such transaction constitute a majority of the Board of Directors following such effective date; (ii) the acquisition by a person (or two or more persons acting jointly or in concert, directly or indirectly) of beneficial ownership of outstanding securities, other interests or rights to acquire securities, which, together with such person's then owned outstanding securities, other interests or rights to acquire securities, result in that person or persons being in a position to exercise effective control of the Corporation (i.e. such person or group of persons holding, owning or controlling, directly or indirectly, more than 50% of the outstanding voting securities or interests), except where such acquisition is part of a bona fide reorganization of the Corporation in circumstances where the affairs of the Corporation are continued, directly or indirectly; (iii) the sale by the Corporation of all or substantially all of its assets (other than to an affiliate of the Corporation in circumstances where the affairs of the Corporation are continued, directly or indirectly); (iv) the passing of a resolution by the Board of Directors or the Common Shareholders to substantially liquidate the assets or wind up the Corporation or significantly rearrange the affairs of the Corporation in one or more transactions or series of transactions or the commencement of proceedings for such a liquidation, winding up or re arrangement; or (v) any other event which in the opinion of the Board of Directors reasonably constitutes a change of control.
+In the case of Mr. Disney, a "Change of Control" means: (i) the acceptance of any offer for all or any of the Common Shares by the holders of Common Shares of 50% of more of the issued and outstanding Common Shares, provided that no Change of Control shall be deemed to have occurred if upon completion of any such transaction, individuals who were members of the Board of Directors immediately prior to the effective date of such transaction constitute a majority of the Board of Directors following such effective date: (ii) the acquisition by a person (or two or more persons acting jointly or in concert, directly or indirectly) of beneficial ownership of outstanding securities, other interests or rights to acquire securities, which, together with such person's then owned outstanding securities, other interests or rights to acquire securities, result in that person or persons being in a position to exercise effective control of the Corporation (i.e. such person or group of persons holding, owning or controlling, directly or indirectly, more than 50% of the outstanding voting securities or interests), except where such acquisition is part of a bona fide reorganization of the Corporation in circumstances where the affairs of the Corporation are continued, directly or indirectly; (iii) the sale by the Corporation of all or substantially all of its assets (other than to an affiliate of the Corporation in circumstances where the affairs of the Corporation are continued, directly or indirectly); (iv) the passing of a resolution by the Board of Directors or the Common Shareholders to substantially liquidate the assets or wind up the Corporation or significantly rearrange the affairs of the Corporation in one or more transactions or series of transactions or the commencement of proceedings for such a liquidation, winding up or re arrangement; or (v) any other event which in the opinion of the Board of Directors reasonably constitutes a change of control.

-Additionally, for the purposes of the Executive Employment Agreements, "Severance Period" means: (i) in the case of Messrs.
-Simons, Nieboer, Zinger and Waugh, a period of eighteen (18) months' notice or pay in lieu of notice, in the Corporation's discretion; and (ii) in the case of Mr. Zandee, one (1) year's notice or pay in lieu of notice, in the Corporation's discretion.
+For the purposes of the Executive Employment Agreements, "Severance Period" means a period of eighteen (18) months' notice or pay in lieu of notice, in the Corporation's discretion.